william-pfalzgraff/kac-zwanzig/README.md

 The Kac–Zwanzig model is a single particle linearly coupled to a collection of harmonic oscillators; these oscillators are often called the "bath".
-It is a simple  model of a solute in a solvent - the forces imparted on the particle by the oscillators represent the forces that would be experienced by a solute.
+It is a simple  model of a solute in a solvent: the forces imparted on the particle by the oscillators represent the forces that would be experienced by a solute.
 The velocity autocorrelation function (VACF) is qualitatively similar to those produced by moleculr dynamics (MD) simulations of solutes in liquids.